 Every day, something happens in the world your children should know about.
 A vote in Congress.
 A breakthrough in medicine.
 A conflict overseas.
 Graduated News takes today's real headlines and rewrites each story into six reading-level versions — from Grade 4 through Grade 12.
 Same facts.
 Same story.
-Written for where they are.
+Written at their level.

 |---|---|---|